rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/virus-scanning-files-in-s3-and-integrating-with-rails.md

 However, the issue with this approach is that as the number of files in the bucket increases, the scan time will also increase, which increases costs in Lambda run time.
 It also increases costs in repeatedly retrieving files from the bucket and then writing their status metadata back.

 This is an area we are still investigating, and hopefully in the future we’ll be able to come up with a solution that balances the requirement to detect infected files with the requirement to not add extra unnecessary infrastructure cost.

+> This blog post was first published on 16 November 2020 at https://engineering.resolvergroup.com/2020/11/virus-scanning-files-in-s3-and-integrating-with-rails/.